habeshawit/react-project-frontend/README.md

 ### `yarn start` or `npm start`

-Runs the app in the development mode.\
+This runs the app in the development mode.\

-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+You can also open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 The page will reload if you make edits.\
 You will also see any lint errors in the console.